Call for proposals

 ||2 x 4 GHz***, 2 x 2.5 GHz, 2 x 625 MHz, 2 x 156 MHz

 ||76, 76, 19, 4.8 kHz|

-* The HRC may soon be replaced by a software spetcrometer with similar capacity.
+* The HRC is planned to be replaced by a software spectrometer with increased capacity at some point during 2018.
 Please contact the telescope scientist for more information.

 **In dual polarization and low resolution mode, the bandwidth is 500 MHz per polarization.